softopus-io/algoliasearch-magento-2/README.md

 ## Features

-The Algolia extension replaces the default search in Magento Open Source and Adobe Commerce with a robust autocomplete search menu and instant search results page. with an autocomplete search menu and an instant search results page that updates with products and categories in real time.
+The Algolia extension replaces the default search in Magento Open Source and Adobe Commerce with a robust autocomplete search menu and instant search results page.

 This extension replaces the default search of Magento with a typo-tolerant, fast & relevant search experience backed by Algolia.
 It's based on [algoliasearch-client-php](https://github.com/algolia/algoliasearch-client-php), [autocomplete.js](https://github.com/algolia/autocomplete.js) and [instantsearch.js](https://github.com/algolia/instantsearch.js).

-- **Autocompletion menu:** Offer End-Users immediate access to your whole catalog from the dropdown menu, whatever your number of categories or attributes.
+- **Autocompletion menu:** Provide your entire catalog to End-Users instantly via the dropdown menu, regardless of the number of categories or attributes it contains.

 - **Instantsearch results page:** Have your search results page, navigation and pagination updated in realtime, after each keystroke.